okyeron/fates/troubleshooting.md

 # Fates - Troubleshooting

+### Etcher doesn't work for me

+You can also try [ApplePiBaker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/) if you're on MacOS.
+Otherwise you may be looking at various arcane `dd` commands.

 ### Power
 - Be sure you are using a good power supply.
 The Pi 3b+ needs a 5V 2.5A power supply.
 The Pi 4 requires a 5V 3A power supply.
 Buy one of the official Raspberry Pi power supplies if you're not sure.

+- Be sure you're using a good quality USB-C cable (and it's not just a "charging" cable)

 - DO NOT TRY TO POWER FATES FROM YOUR LAPTOP USB-C Ports.
 Use a dedicated 3A power supply.